Dollar Declines as President Trump Signals He May End Iran War

 ECB Governing Council member Madis Muller said, “The ECB can’t rule out changes in interest rates already in April if energy prices remain at a high level for a long time.”

-USD/JPY (^USDJPY) today is down by -0.38%.
-The yen is moving higher today amid a weaker dollar.
-The yen also garnered support today after the BOJ said it will cut its monthly bond purchases by 200 billion yen in Q2 from 2.705 trillion yen from 2.9 trillion yen.
-The yen also has carryover support from Monday when Japan's top currency official said the government may take bold action in foreign exchange markets if the yen continues to weaken.
-The yen added to its gains today after T-note yields fell.
+USD/JPY (^USDJPY) on Tuesday fell by -0.48%.
+The yen moved higher on Tuesday amid a weaker dollar.
+The yen also garnered support on Tuesday after the BOJ said it will cut its monthly bond purchases by 200 billion yen in Q2 from 2.705 trillion yen to 2.9 trillion yen.
+The yen also has carryover support from Monday when Japan’s top currency official said the government may take bold action in foreign exchange markets if the yen continues to weaken.
+The yen added to its gains on Tuesday after T-note yields fell.

-Limiting gains in the yen today was weaker than expected Japanese economic news on Feb industrial production and Feb retail sales.
-Also, today’s weaker than expected Mar Tokyo CPI report is dovish for BOJ policy and negative for the yen.
+Limiting gains in the yen on Tuesday were weaker-than-expected Japanese economic news on Feb industrial production and Feb retail sales.
+Also, Tuesday’s weaker-than-expected Mar Tokyo CPI report is dovish for BOJ policy and negative for the yen.

 Japan Feb retail sales fell -2.0% m/m, weaker than expectations of -1.0% m/m and the biggest decline in 5.75 years.

-The Japan Feb jobless rate fell -0.1 to 2.6%, showing a stronger labor market then expectations of no change at 2.7%.
+The Japan Feb jobless rate fell -0.1 to 2.6%, showing a stronger labor market than expectations of no change at 2.7%.

 Japan Mar Tokyo CPI rose +1.4% y/y, weaker than expectations of +1.6% y/y and the slowest pace of increase in 4 years.
 Mar Tokyo CPI ex-fresh food and energy rose +2.3% y/y, right on expectations and the smallest pace of increase in a year.

-Gold and silver prices are moving sharply higher today, with gold posting a 1-week high.
-Today’s weaker dollar and lower global bond yields are supportive of precious metals prices.
-Precious metals also rose today after President Trump signaled he is willing to end the war in Iran, which could put pressure on energy prices and ease inflation, allowing the Fed to cut interest rates, a bullish factor for precious metals.
-Gains in silver prices accelerated today after the China Mar manufacturing PMI expanded by the most in a year, a positive factor for industrial metals demand.
+Gold and silver prices rallied sharply on Tuesday, with gold posting a 1-week high and silver posting a 1.5-week high.
+Tuesday’s weaker dollar and lower global bond yields were supportive of precious metals prices.
+Precious metals also rose on Tuesday after President Trump signaled he is willing to end the war in Iran, which could put pressure on energy prices and ease inflation, allowing the Fed to cut interest rates, a bullish factor for precious metals.
+Gains in silver prices accelerated on Tuesday after the China Mar manufacturing PMI expanded by the most in a year, a positive factor for industrial metals demand.

-Today’s stock rally has curbed some safe-haven demand for precious metals.
-Also, hawkish comments today from ECB Governing Council member Muller were bearish for precious metals when he said the ECB can’t rule out an interest rate increase at next month’s policy meeting.
+Tuesday’s stock rally has curbed some safe-haven demand for precious metals.
+Also, hawkish central bank comments on Tuesday were bearish for precious metals.
+Kansas City Fed President Jeff Schmid said he’s “more focused on the risks to inflation at this time,” and ECB Governing Council member Muller said the ECB can’t rule out an interest rate increase at next month’s policy meeting.

 Precious metals have safe-haven support amid concerns about the escalation of the war in the Middle East.
 Saudi Arabia agreed to give the US military access to King Fahd Air Base, and the UAE closed an Iranian-owned hospital and club.
 Iran’s Middle Eastern neighbors are growing frustrated with Iran, which has responded to US and Israeli attacks by hitting targets in several nearby nations.